WebOrigami/docs/src/content/framework/intro6.md

 <h1>\{\{ title }}</h1>
 ```

-The double curly braces `{{…}}` demarcate a placeholder in the template that will be populated with dynamic content at the time the template function is invoked.
-The content inside those curly braces can be any Origami expression — the exact same expressions supported in metagraph additions like `+stuff.yaml`.
+The double curly braces `{{…}}` create a placeholder in the template that will be populated with dynamic content at the time the template function is invoked.
+The content inside those curly braces can be any Origami expression — the exact same expressions you can use in formulas in `+stuff.yaml`.

-<span class="tutorialStep"></span> Navigate to `public` or `public/index.html` in the browser to see an index page, with the site title as a heading.
+<span class="tutorialStep"></span> Refresh `index.html` to see the site title as a heading.

 ## Template expressions use graph scope